FAQ

 I would like to bring my dog.
 Are dogs or other animals allowed?

 Animals must be under the immediate control of a competent person by means of a leash not exceeding six feet in length and must be supervised and kept quiet at all times.
 Animal feces must be picked up and properly deposited in dumpsters.
-Animals are not permitted on park beaches or in any building.
+Animals are not permitted in park buildings or park beaches unless otherwise posted.

 We have family coming to visit.
 What are the visitor hours?